CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

 az spring app create --name ${FRONTEND_APP} --instance-count 1 --memory 1Gi
 ```

-> At this time, wait until control is passed back to your console before proceeding.
+> At this time, wait until control is passed back to your console before proceeding or hit **enter** key after 5 mins to get the console back.
 Please check the Portal to make sure ALL services (4 Services & Frontend App) are created.
-Should look something like:

 ### Task 6: Bind to Application Configuration Service